unnmd/swift-book/TSPL.docc/ReferenceManual/Declarations.md

   Declarations marked with the `public` access-level modifier can also be accessed (but not subclassed) by code in a module that imports the module that contains that declaration.

+- term `package`:
+  Apply this modifier to a declaration to indicate that the declaration can be accessed only by code in the same package as the declaration.
+  A package is a unit of code distribution that you define in the build system you're using.
+  When the build system compiles code, it specifies the package name by passing the `-package-name` flag to the Swift compiler.
+  Two modules are part of the same package if the build system specifies the same package name when building them.

 - term `internal`:
   Apply this modifier to a declaration to indicate the declaration can be accessed only by code in the same module as the declaration.